 Determining How Much Your Personal Injury Claim Is Worth

-The value of a personal injury claim is usually based on the amount of damages involved.
+The value of a personal injury claim is driven by the amount of damages involved.
 Typically, the party found legally responsible pays damages to the injured plaintiff to make up for the losses they’ve suffered because of the accident or injury.

 From a financial standpoint, damages put a dollar value to the effects on the plaintiff caused by the accident.
-The final amount of damages in a lawsuit can be determined either by an agreed-upon amount in a settlement or, more rarely, in a trial.
+The final amount of damages in a lawsuit can be determined either by an agreed-upon amount in a settlement or, by a jury in a trial.

 Economic vs. Non-Economic Damages